zackify/render-placement-loader/README.md

 ##React Render Placement Loader

+	npm install render-placement-loader

-This will add React.render(<Component />,document.body) to your jsx for you.
+This will add React.render(React.createElement(Component),document.body) to your jsx for you.
 It will also replace React.render(class,document.getElementById('blah')) with document.body if it exists.
 You can turn that off by adding `?replace=false`.